Asko7779/kernel-snippet/readme.md

 Experimental C++ kernel code for bare-metal tinkering and OS dev experiments.
-Made for learning, testing, and fun—use at your own risk!
+Made for learning and tests

 - 100% C++
 - Not production-ready